esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_5.md

 Connect at the end your blue LED and deploy it.

-If you go to the site and set the name of the created device (EdisonNodeRed), you can send messages to the device from the website.
+If you go to the site and set the name of your device, you can send messages to the device from the website.

 ![Remote Led](./images/remoteled.png "Remote LED")